apache/activemq-website/src/components/classic/security.md

 type: activemq5
 ---

-Details of security problems fixed in released versions of Apache ActiveMQ 5.x are detailed below.
+Details of security problems fixed in released versions of Apache ActiveMQ 6.x and 5.x are detailed below.

 See the main [Security Advisories](../../security-advisories) page for details for other components and general information such as reporting new security issues.